mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 Depending on your needs, you can just reuse the operations inside of the **AmazonBedrockConnector (GenAICommons)** section.
 You can also find guidance on how to implement the required structures in the [GenAICommons](https://docs.mendix.com/appstore/modules/genai/) documentation.
 To help users understand what needs to be done to invoke specific models using the [Invoke Model](#invoke-model) instead, the example microflow **EXAMPLE_TitanImageGeneratorG1** within the connector and the [Bedrock Showcase app](https://marketplace.mendix.com/link/component/223535) **invokeModel** topic and showcase can serve as an inspiration.

 Most text models can be used with the **ChatCompletions** operation.
-An overview of the supported models and capabilities can be found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).
+For an overview of the supported models and capabilities, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).

-If you need to invoke a specific model that is not covered by the ChatCompletions operation, perform the following steps:
+To invoke a specific model that is not covered by the ChatCompletions operation, perform the following steps:

 1. Choose the model with which you want to interact by using the [Invoke Model](#invoke-model) operation.
 2. In the [Model Parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html) section of the Amazon Bedrock user guide, find the request and response JSON structures of the specific model that you want to invoke.